htnminh/python-contents/Python Call reference/Python Call reference.md

 ```py
 numpy.array(object, dtype=None, *, copy=True, order='K', subok=False, ndmin=0, like=None)
 ```
+Return a `ndarray` object, a list/tuple of lists/tuples of... is allowed for `object`.

 ### 5.5.2. `numpy.arange`
 ```py
 numpy.arange([start, ]stop, [step, ]dtype=None, *, like=None)
 ```
+Works like `range`, but floats are allowed.

 ### 5.5.3. `numpy.linspace`
 ```py
 numpy.linspace(start, stop, num=50, endpoint=True, retstep=False, dtype=None, axis=0)
 ```
+Array with a specified number of elements, and spaced equally between the specified beginning and end values.

 ### 5.5.4. `numpy.eye`
 ```py
 numpy.eye(N, M=None, k=0, dtype=<class 'float'>, order='C', *, like=None)
 ```
+Identity-matrix-like `ndarray`.

 ### 5.5.5. `numpy.diag`
 ```py
 numpy.diag(v, k=0)
 ```
+Diagonal-matrix-like `ndarray`.

 ### 5.5.6. `numpy.zeros`
 ```py
 numpy.zeros(shape, dtype=float, order='C', *, like=None)
 ```
+Initialize a `ndarray` with full of `0`s.

 ### 5.5.7. `numpy.ones`
 ```py
 numpy.ones(shape, dtype=None, order='C', *, like=None)
 ```
+Initialize a `ndarray` with full of `1`s.

 ### 5.5.8. `numpy.ndarray.shape`
 ```py
 ndarray.shape
 ```
+The shape of a `ndarray` a.k.a how many "rows" are there in each dimension, in tuple form.

 <!--